markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 By default Reticulum encrypts all data using elliptic curve cryptography and AES.
 Any packet sent to a destination is encrypted with a per-packet derived key.
 Reticulum can also set up an encrypted channel to a destination, called a *Link*.
-Both data sent over Links and single packets offer *Initiator Anonymity*, and links additionally offer *Forward Secrecy* by using an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive per-link ephemeral keys.
+Both data sent over Links and single packets offer *Initiator Anonymity*.
+Links additionally offer *Forward Secrecy* by default, employing an Elliptic Curve Diffie Hellman key exchange on Curve25519 to derive per-link ephemeral keys.
+Asymmetric, link-less packet communication can also provide forward secrecy, with automatic key ratcheting, by enabling ratchets on a per-destination basis.
 The multi-hop transport, coordination, verification and reliability layers are fully autonomous and also based on elliptic curve cryptography.

 Reticulum also offers symmetric key encryption for group-oriented communications, as well as unencrypted packets for local broadcast purposes.